The Ocean at the End of the Lane – Neil Gaiman (2013)

 Gaiman started out writing this book for his wife and intended it to be a novella.
 I think it still is a novella, for all intents and purposes, so keep that in mind when shelling out the $10 asking price (at least for the Kindle).
 Some of the events were drawn from memories of Gaiman’s childhood, such as the theft of the car and the thief’s subsequent suicide.
 All in all, this is a very childhood-nostalgic book.

-Tags: England, Fantasy fiction, Good and evil, Horror fiction, Magic, Neil Gaiman, Ocean at the End of the Lane, Survival
+Tags: Dark fantasy, England, Fantasy fiction, Good and evil, Horror, Magic, Mythic stories, Neil Gaiman, Ocean at the End of the Lane, Survival